 Today, focusing wider

 I left my role at Automattic after over 7 years to explore other opportunities.
-I wanted to not only continue in open source but grow my mentoring and own projects.
+I wanted to not only continue in open source, but grow my mentoring and own projects.
 I spent some time setting up the foundations of design and product in Extendify and am excited now to explore new opportunities.
+One of those is working with startups, designers coaching and advising, another is enabling products to deliver the best experiences they can.